 Family Law FAQ

-Frequently Asked Divorce & Family Law Questions
+Frequently Asked Family Law Questions

 A: Title does not necessarily determine whether property is marital.
 For instance, simply opening a bank account in your own name during the marriage does not make the account “separate.”
 Separate property usually must be the direct result of funds or property acquired either before the marriage or after the separation.
 Under some circumstances, property may be part marital and part separate because it consists of contributions from before marriage and during the marriage.